Nota30/Kiko/README.md

 # About

 A fully fledged RPG game inside discord.
 Still under development and any all contributions and suggestions are welcome!
+(Also I'm a newb in golang so pls don't insult my code too muchh)

 ## Invite Kiko